codepath/android_guides/Managing-Threads-and-Custom-Services.md

 On API >= 18, we should use `quitSafely()` instead to finish processing pending messages before shutting down.

+#### HandlerThread Caveats

-**Caveats:** `HandlerThread` is great for running tasks linearly (sequentially) on a thread and affords the developer control over how and when messages and runnables are processed by exposing access to the underlying `Looper` and `Handler`.
+`HandlerThread` is great for running tasks linearly (sequentially) on a thread and affords the developer control over how and when messages and runnables are processed by exposing access to the underlying `Looper` and `Handler`.
 However, if we need the ability to run tasks concurrently with one another, then we should use a `ThreadPoolExecutor` which helps us to manage a thread pool to execute the tasks in parallel.

 ### Using a ThreadPoolExecutor